-It is the opinion of the Applicant that the visual impact created by the Alternative FEIS Plan will be of partial views of the eastern edge of the tow house development.
+It is the opinion of the Applicant that the visual impact created by the Alternative FEIS Plan will be of partial views of the eastern edge of the town house development from Community Park.
 The townhouses will be well designed, architecturally significant, and contextually appropriate buildings.
 The presence of these buildings would not diminish the public's enjoyment of any activities occurring within Community Park, which is a public park used primarily for active recreation.
+The 4-5 story apartment buildings are not proposed in this alternative.
+It is unlikely that views of the development would be possible from the Route 22 intersection with North Castle Drive.